-This a good technique to respond with after you were asked with a vague question.
+This a good technique to respond with after you were asked a vague question.
 It is a very simple one as well: just ask them to clarify what they mean.
 For example, which aspect of your military experience that person is referring to?
 What timeframe does he or she have in mind?
 Does the person even know you are a veteran?

 Here are some example answers.

 “The same words can mean different things to a civilian and a veteran,” says Bob David, a veteran, and a writer at write-my-essay-for-me.com.
-“To avoid a confusion, it is better to ask the questioner how exactly they define their message.”
+“To avoid confusion, it is better to ask the questioner how exactly they define their message.”
 For example, you can say the following:

 If you think it’s a good idea not to answer some part of a question or the entire question, you can always refocus it.
-This is done by taking one key word from the question that you would like to discuss and build a strong response around it.
+This is done by taking one keyword from the question that you would like to discuss and build a strong response around it.

-Answer: At the time, my supervisor told me that he was really impressed my skills, leadership, and confidence, so I think I was more than qualified for the job.
+Answer: At the time, my supervisor told me that he was really impressed with my skills, leadership, and confidence, so I think I was more than qualified for the job.
 It’s a shame you did not hear what the soldiers I led say about me.
 I can give you some information on that if you want.”

 In many cases, questioners are not looking for specific answers.
 They just want to have their question discussed.
 In other cases, their question just does not have a singular, simple answer.
 So you give them that.
 Just discuss their question and provide them with your side of the story.

-For example, if someone tells you that they know how difficult it to make the transition to a civilian life, and many veterans fail to make a proper one, and they ask you whether you have succeeded, you can discuss this question as follows:
+For example, if someone tells you that they know how difficult it to make the transition to civilian life, and many veterans fail to make a proper one, and they ask you whether you have succeeded, you can discuss this question as follows:

 “Yes, of course, I know that, too.
 My friends told me many stories about veterans struggling to keep their jobs for which they were not prepared.
-As for me, I am no longer a statistical anomaly desperately hanging onto the fringes of the society.
+As for me, I am no longer a statistical anomaly desperately hanging onto the fringes of society.
 Believe me, I realize what needs to be done to make that transition.
 And I am just a simple person like you, trying to do my best every day.”